shipyard/flask-starter/README.md

 - Run `make develop` at the root of this project.
 - Visit the app at http://localhost:8080.
 - Make your code changes!
-The app should be live-reloaded whenever you save.
+The app will reload whenever you save.